 Five signs of ageism at work

 What are signs of age discrimination?
 Here are a few indications you’re experiencing or observing ageism at work.

 If your manager is taking away or refusing to give you challenging assignments in favor of passing them on to younger workers, who may be less qualified, it could be an indication that your employer is being ageist and may be preparing to push you out.
-Moreover, if you’re passed over for promotions or raises in favor of younger colleagues who aren’t as experienced and lack your skills, this is another sign of age discrimination.
+Or, if you’re passed over for promotions or raises in favor of older colleagues because of “experience” even though you have experience and skills, this is another sign of age discrimination.

 Some companies attempt to avoid lawsuits by demoting or reassigning older employees rather than outright firing them.
 In many cases, this is another attempt to push these employees out by making them feel unwelcome and not valuable; the hope is often that the employee will quit on their own.

 4. You observe that your company tends to solely hire younger employees.

 Do you notice that a majority of new hires tend to be on the younger side?
 This is more prevalent in some industries than in others.
 In the tech industry, for example, 70% of IT professionals have reported experiencing or observing age discrimination, according to a report by the EEOC.

 5. There are frequent layoffs of older employees.